ARTICLE 60 - Ethical Conduct of Research

 60:17 The University agrees that it shall initiate disciplinary action against those who make allegation(s) of fraud and/or misconduct in research that are reckless, malicious or not in good faith and it shall take all reasonable steps to restore the reputation of the individual(s) who are falsely accused.

 60:18 The parties agree that if an allegation(s) of fraud and/or misconduct in research is sustained in relation to research that is funded by an outside agency or has been published or submitted for publication, the President shall inform the agency or publisher concerned of that decision.
-If the outside agency or publisher has been informed of the proceedings before a judgment has been rendered, the President shall send a copy of her/his decision, or that of the arbitrator, to the agency or publisher concerned.
+If the outside agency or publisher has been informed of the proceedings before a judgment has been rendered, the President shall send a copy of the President’s decision, or that of the arbitrator, to the agency or publisher concerned.
 The member(s) named in the allegation(s) shall be given copies of all documents (both internal and those sent to external individuals, agencies or publishers) pertaining to the said allegation(s).